Where to enjoy afternoon tea in London

 The best of London’s afternoon tea

 As you can see, there’s a lot to be excited by.
 The above locations are true experts in the world of afternoon tea, taking the experience to incredibly impressive places.
 Afternoon tea is something that can truly be enjoyed by the whole family and is an especially great idea for those looking to treat their parents/grandparents to a nice outing away from the house.
-Those who require the use of helpful mobility aids like walk in accessible showers and indoor stairlifts can become ostracised if those around them don’t encourage them to enjoy days out and family get-to-togethers.
+Those who require the use of helpful mobility aids like walk in accessible baths and showers and indoor stairlifts can become ostracised if those around them don’t encourage them to enjoy days out and family get-to-togethers.
 And what better way to bring the family together or to treat your loved one to a special afternoon than by visiting one of the fine establishments listed above.
 Enjoy!

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.